AziidanNg/AziidanNg/README.md

 - President of Pal Leader Computer Science (2022)
 - EXCO of Sekretariat Rukun Negara SRN (2022)
 - Secretary Lajnah Economy and Welfare As-Saff (2022)

+🌱 I’m currently pursuing my tertiary study at University of Technology Malaysia in Bachelor Of Computer Science (Computer Networks And Security) With Honours

 <!--
 **AziidanNg/AziidanNg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.